ERMETE-Lab/ROSE-ROM4FOAM/docs/_build/html/_sources/usage/GEIM-VT.md

 # GEIM-VT - Generalised Empirical Interpolation Method Vectorial Treatment

-The [Generalised Empirical Interpolation Method - Vectorial Treatment](https://link.springer.com/chapter/10.1007/978-88-470-2592-9_13) was presented in {cite}`Maday2015_GEIM`.
-In this repository, the algorithm is implemented in OpenFOAM, to scalar field only.
+The [Generalised Empirical Interpolation Method - Vectorial Treatment](https://link.springer.com/chapter/10.1007/978-88-470-2592-9_13) was presented in {cite}`Maday2015_GEIM`, a summary of the method can be found in {cite}`Introini2023_IR`.
+In this repository, the algorithm is implemented in OpenFOAM.

 There are 3 folders containing the version of the solver for scalar field: